soycracklitos/C/PI/README.md

 #  🟨Event hall "San Jorge"🟦

-As my Final Assignment, I have decided to create a code for the family business.
-My parents do not use technology to improve their productivity, so I think this is a good gift to them, as well as to introduce them to use this type of programs.
+As my Final Assignment, I decided to create a code for the family business.
+My parents do not use technology to enhace productivity, hence I think it would be  a useful tool for them.
+It will serve to introduce them using data-base program.
-This code is going to be used for an event hall divided in two sections: “Exterior con alberca” and “Interior”.
-The purpose of the code is to save in a ‘.txt’ file data such as the reservation date, client profile and hired services.
-There is going be and option to save information depending on which zone the event will take place.
+This program will book reservations in an event hall divided in two sections: “Exterior con alberca” and “Interior”.
+The purpose of the program is to save in a ‘.txt’ file the reservation's data: date, client profile and extra services.
+There is going be and option to save information depending on client's reserved location

 ### How i implemante the code❓

-   There are three main options of code:
+   There program will have the next functionalities:

 1. Add dates reserved
-     -The code asks which site is going to be used and request information of the event (client’s name, date and hired services).
-If the registered date was already booked, the code rejects the information added and respond with a text explaining that day is already reserved.
+     -The code asks which section is going to be used and request information of the event (client’s name, date and hired services).
+If the registered date was already booked, the code would reject  the information added and return a text explaining that day is already reserved.

 2. Consult dates reserved
-     -The code needs at least one event registered within each category to active this function.
-The code is going to give a list of all the events reserved depending on the site required.
+     -The program needs at least one event registered within each category to enable this function.
+The program is going to give a list of all the events reserved depending on the site required.

 3. Eliminate dates reserved
      -The "date" list is used for this function.
-If an event is cancelled or the client did not pay on time, it can be possible to eliminate a booked date.
-This function would ask for the specific line referred to the event to eliminate it.
+If an event is cancelled or the client do not pay on time, the program enables the option to eliminate a booked date.
+This function would ask for the specific line referred to the event going to removed it.

 ## Youtube link :film_strip:
 -[YoutubeVideo](https://www.youtube.com/watch?v=9L2XGn1fh5o)